 To appreciate the nuances of a finished bourbon, take several small sips instead of one large one.
 As you sip, allow the spirit to coat your entire palate.
 This technique helps you identify the different flavors as they emerge, from the core bourbon notes of caramel and oak to the distinct character of the finishing cask.
 For example, with our Mary Dowling Tequila Barrel Finish, you might first notice the traditional bourbon sweetness, followed by surprising notes of citrus and toasted agave.
 Wait a few moments between sips to let your senses adjust and fully experience how the flavors evolve.

-Choose the Right Glassware and Prep
+Setting the Stage: Why Glassware and Prep Matter

 A great tasting experience begins with the right tools.
 Your glassware should be clear, clean, and ideally tulip-shaped, like a Glencairn glass.
 This shape features a wide bowl that narrows toward the top, a design that helps capture and concentrate the bourbon’s complex aromas, enhancing your overall tasting experience.
 Before you pour, make sure your palate is clean—a sip of water is perfect for this.
 Try to taste in a neutral environment, away from strong scents like coffee or scented candles that could interfere with the bourbon’s delicate notes.
 This simple prep work ensures you’re giving the spirit the attention it deserves.

-Create Standout Cocktails with Finished Bourbons
+How to Make Cocktails with Finished Bourbons

 A finished bourbon is your secret weapon for crafting truly memorable cocktails.
 While these complex spirits are incredible on their own, their unique flavor profiles can add depth and character that you just can’t get from standard ingredients.
 Think of the finishing cask as having done some of the work for you, infusing the bourbon with notes of fruit, spice, or wine that can complement or even replace other elements in a drink.
 Instead of just adding bourbon to a cocktail, you’re introducing a layered, dynamic ingredient that tells a story in the glass.
 This is your chance to experiment, get creative, and build a drink that’s entirely your own.

-Pair Your Finish with the Perfect Cocktail Style
+Match Your Finish to the Right Cocktail

 The key to a great finished bourbon cocktail is harmony.
 You want to choose a recipe that lets the bourbon’s unique character shine.
 A bourbon finished in port barrels, like our Mary Dowling Double Oak Cask, will have rich notes of dark fruit and vanilla.
 This makes it a perfect candidate for a spirit-forward classic like a Manhattan or a Boulevardier, where those notes can beautifully complement the sweet vermouth.
 A bourbon finished in tequila casks, on the other hand, might have brighter, more agave-forward notes that would be incredible in a citrusy drink like a Whiskey Sour or a Gold Rush.
 Let the finish guide your choice.